{

 How to Convert String to/from rune array or slices?

-When the string is converted to a rune array, a new array is returned which each element contains Unicode code points.
+When the string is converted to a rune array, a new array is returned and each element contains Unicode code points.

-Here is a code program string to rune array/slice type with example
+Here is a code program string to rune array/slice type with an example

 package main